What It’s Really Like Traveling Crete by Bus (Pros & Cons)

 Visit Crete

-Pros for Traveling Crete by Bus
+Pros of Traveling Crete by Bus

-Connects Easily to the Airport: From Heraklion there is a bus that runs directly to the airport and vice versa.
-The bus station is directly outside the arrivals terminal on the main road, and you can be in the center of Heraklion within 20 minutes.
+Connects Easily to the Airport: From Heraklion, there is a bus that runs directly to the airport and vice versa.
+The bus station is directly outside the arrivals terminal on the main road and you can be in the center of Heraklion within 20 minutes.

 No Stress about Driving in a Foreign Country: This is one of the biggest benefits in our minds.
-It can be quite overwhelming driving in a foreign country, but no need to worry about that with the bus!
+It can be quite overwhelming driving in a foreign country, but no need to worry about that with the Crete bus!

 Sitia Crete

-Backtracking: The city of Heraklion or Chania is where you can fly into and most likely catching the bus from.
-The problem is if you want to go all the way down the northern coast, you will have to backtrack and return on the same route.
-That is unless you do some planning in advance and book two individual tickets flying into one airport and out of the other.
+That is unless you do some planning in advance!
+You could book two individual tickets flying into one airport and out of the other.
 Not the biggest deal, but it will add many more hours onto your trip.

-Price: Just as the price was a pro it can quickly become a con if you’re traveling to visit Crete with others.
-Yes the bus is cheap, but if you’re using it to explore the entire Northern Crete coast with all the stops and backtracking it will still add up.
-We found that if you are two people or more the car will cost the same (or less) as the bus in the end.
+Price: Just as the price was a pro, it can quickly become a con if you’re traveling to visit Crete with others.
+Yes the bus is cheap, but if you’re using it to explore the entire northern Crete coast all the stops and backtracking can add up.

-→ Top 6 Reasons Why You Should Rent a Car on Crete Greece
+โ†’ Top 6 Reasons Why You Should Rent a Car on Crete Greece

 Traveling Crete by Bus Guide